-Actuarial Assumptions - The total pension liability in the December 31, 2018, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability in the December 31, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial Valuation Date: December 31, 2017
+Actuarial Valuation Date: December 31, 2019

-Measurement Date of Net Pension Liability (Asset) December 31, 2018
+Measurement Date of Net Pension Liability (Asset) December 31, 2020

-Actuarial Cost Method: Entry Age
+Actuarial Cost Method: Entry Age Normal

-Asset Valuation Method: Fair Market Value
+Asset Valuation Method: Fair Value

 Long-Term Expected Rate of Return: 7%

 Discount Rate: 7%

 Salary Increases:

 Inflation 3%

 Seniority/Merit .1% - 5.6%

 Mortality: Wisconsin 2018 Mortality Table

 Post-retirement Adjustments 1.9%

 \ No post-retirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience and other factors.
-2.1% is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.
+1.9% is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.

 Actuarial assumptions are based upon an experience study conducted in 2018 that covered a three-year period from January 1, 2015 to December 31, 2017.
-Based on this experience study, actuarial assumptions used to measure the total pension liability changed from prior year, including the discount rate, long-term expected rate of return, post-retirement adjustment, wage inflation rate, mortality and separation rates.
-The total pension liability for December 31, 2018 is based upon a roll-forward of the liability calculated from the December 31, 2017 actuarial valuation.
+The total pension liability for December 31, 2020 is based upon a roll-forward of the liability calculated from the December 31, 2019 actuarial valuation.